laschuet/ClusteringPrototypesCriticisms.jl/README.md

 This package is tested on macOS and Ubuntu (x64 platform, Julia 1.7 and nightly) by [CI][action-ci-url] processes.

-The package has not been registered yet.
-Install the package:
+Open a [Julia REPL][julia-repl-url] session and install the package:
 ```julia
 julia>]
 pkg> add https://github.com/laschuet/PrototypesCriticisms.jl